scipy/scipy/doc/source/tutorial/fftpack.rst

 The FFT input signal is inherently truncated.
-This truncation can be modelled as multiplication of an inifinte signal with a rectangular window function.
-In the spectral domain this multiplication becomes convolution of the signal spectrum with the window function spectrum, being of form :math:`sin(x)/x`.
+This truncation can be modelled as multiplication of an infinite signal with a rectangular window function.
+In the spectral domain this multiplication becomes convolution of the signal spectrum with the window function spectrum, being of form :math:`\sin(x)/x`.
 This convolution is the cause of an effect called spectral leakage (see [WPW]_).
 Windowing the signal with a dedicated window function helps mitigate spectral leakage.
-The example below uses a Blackman window from scipy.signal and shows the effect of windowing (the zero component of the FFT has been truncated illustrative purposes).
+The example below uses a Blackman window from scipy.signal and shows the effect of windowing (the zero component of the FFT has been truncated for illustrative purposes).

 .. plot::

     >>> from scipy.fftpack import fft
-    >>> # Number of samplepoints
+    >>> # Number of sample points
     >>> N = 600
     >>> # sample spacing
     >>> T = 1.0 / 800.0